ldcas-uc3m/TFG/doc/research_notes.md

 ### Other structures
 - [`std::tuple<type0, ...>`](https://en.cppreference.com/w/cpp/utility/tuple) (`<tuple>`): A fixed-size collection of heterogeneous (multiple type) values.
     - Use [`std::make_tuple(value0, ...)`](https://en.cppreference.com/w/cpp/utility/tuple/make_tuple), or `{value0, ...}` to create one.
-    - Extremely usefull to return several data from a function, as it can be unpacked:
+    - Extremely useful to return several data from a function, as it can be unpacked:
         ```cpp
         std::tuple<int, std::string> foo() {
             return {69, "nice"};